Skip to main content

 Preventive dentistry starts at home and continues in your dental office visits.

 Preventive dentistry is all about avoiding problems that can arise down the line.
-Education on proper oral hygiene, routine care, proactive cleanings, diagnosis, and treatment, can ensure and maintain strong, cavity-free teeth.
+Education on proper oral hygiene, routine care, proactive cleanings, diagnosis, and treatment can ensure and maintain solid and cavity-free teeth.
 Both adults and children benefit from preventive dentistry.
 Regular visits to the dentist may help you avoid developing the following conditions:

 • Tooth decay and cavities